Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/In-Game Mailbox/README.md

 | Message 010 Gift                       | `MESSAGE_010_GIFT`             | Gem   (50)                        | none                    |
 | Message 011 Gift                       | `MESSAGE_011_GIFT`             | Sword (1)                         | none                    |

 \* There is no cost associated with these Virtual Purchases because they are all gifts to the player reading the message.

-#### Remote Config
+##### Remote Config values

 [Set up the following config values](https://docs.unity.com/remote-config/HowDoesRemoteConfigWork.html) in the **LiveOps** dashboard: